 The creative team working on that project from the tubik team included Anton Morozov, Arthur Avakyan, Kirill Yerokhin, Ernest Asanov, and Vlad Taran.

 Whatever is the marketing goal behind the particular campaign, it should stand solidly on two foundation stones: the nature of the product and the customer’s problem it solves.
 In this case, the focus was on one particular type of product able to serve different cooking goals, a special type of liquid eggs.
-So, instead of diversity that often determines design solutions in different types of commerce providing various offers, this time, the design team had to solve an interesting product of deep, emotional, convincing, and comprehensive presentation of quite an innovative and narrow type of product.
-And one of the major goals of the design was to make the brand stand out from the crowd in the extremely competitive market sector of food products.
+So, instead of diversity that often determines design solutions in different types of commerce providing various offers, this time, the design team had to solve an interesting problem of a deep, emotional, convincing, and comprehensive presentation of quite an innovative and narrow type of product.
+One of the major goals of the design was to make the brand stand out from the crowd in the extremely competitive market sector of food products.

-The first task to work on was to consider packaging design that would combine emotionality and functionality and would work effectively both in tangible and digital environments.
+The first task to work on for BEGG egg product was to consider a packaging design that would combine emotionality and functionality and would work effectively both in tangible and digital environments.
 The design search resulted in a bright concept based on the combination of typical egg colors – yellow and white – and its solid contrast with black, used for graphic and text content.
 The main visual element is the custom illustration of a chicken that instantly connects the customer to the theme and informs about the nature of the offered product, as well as adds style and emotion to the general design concept.
 Another interesting point to mention is the combination of fonts: attractive bold and sans-serif and decorative hand-written versions of Summer Loving typeface for the elements of brand communications such as titles or taglines and the stylish, highly readable GT America for information blocks about the product.

 Let’s see how the brand approach got developed into the web design.
 Friendly and bright colors, inspirational packaging design, stylish typography, a mix of various types of images, and smooth motion make the customer experience enjoyable from the first seconds.
 The content is separated into skimmable and not-overloaded sections that feature different approaches to data visualization, such as infographics, tags, tables, text bulk sets, informative icons, etc.